edhowland/vish/README.md

 ## Language Syntax

-Vish uses 2 special sigils : ':' and '%'.
+Vish uses 2 special sigils : ':' and '%' and '~'.

 - : - Dereference a variable
 - % - Execute a block or a block saved in a variable.
+- Tilde '~' Used to create an object/Dictionary
 ```
 var=100
 :var